 Planning your San Juan Airport transfer shouldn’t eat the first hour of your trip.
-This guide breaks down every single option so you land with a solid plan.
-We cover taxis, Uber, buses, rentals, and private shuttles to keep you moving.
+SJU sits minutes from the beach, but choosing the wrong ride can cost you $80 or strand you at a curb with tired kids.
+This guide breaks down every option — taxis, Uber, buses, rentals, and private shuttles — so you land with a plan that actually works.

 What kind of airport is SJU?